LagosPortugalGuide.com

 The best independent guide to Lagos

-The Meia Praia beach is the largest beach in the Lagos region and is a great place to head to for an enjoyable day on the beach.
-The 4km continuous stretch of golden sand stretches from Lagos on the western side all the way to the Odiáxere River mouth on the eastern side.
+Meia Praia is the largest beach in the Lagos region and offers an excellent location for an enjoyable day by the sea.
+The 4 km continuous expanse of golden sand extends from Lagos on the western side to the Odiáxere River mouth on the eastern side.

-Considering the extensive tourist development found elsewhere in the Algarve, the Meia Praia beach manages to maintain a very low-key atmosphere with small beach cafes and bars dotted along the edge.
+Despite the extensive tourist development found elsewhere in the Algarve, Meia Praia maintains a relaxed atmosphere with small beach cafes and bars dotted along the dunes.
+The main advantage of Meia Praia over other Lagos beaches is its vast size; even at the height of the tourist season, finding space is rarely an issue.

 Related articles: Beach guide- Introduction to Lagos - Sights and activities

-The Meia Praia beach is bound by wide grassed sandbanks that open onto quiet roads.
-These roads contain pleasant low-rise residential buildings and a smattering of hotel complexes.
-At the western edge of the beach is the Lagos Marina and this tends to be the busiest area due to the proximity of Lagos.
+Meia Praia is bordered by wide grassy dunes that open onto quiet roads.
+These roads feature pleasant low-rise residential buildings and a selection of hotel complexes.
+The Lagos Marina lies at the western edge, making this the busiest area due to its proximity to the town center.

-Most visitors to Meia Praia beach simply cross the Lagos harbour bridge and head to Praia de São Roque, the name of the beach at the western end of Meia Praia.
-A rental car or a long walk provides access to the entire beach and whole deserted sections of the beach can be found.
-The walk along the beach is a pleasant activity as along the beach are a handful of beach bars and restaurants that mostly clustered around the train station or marina.
+Most visitors simply cross the Lagos harbour bridge and head to Praia de São Roque, the specific name for the beach at the western end of Meia Praia.
+A rental car or a long walk provides access to the entire stretch, where deserted sections of sand can be found.
+Walking the length of the beach is enjoyable, with a handful of beach bars and restaurants clustered primarily around the train station or marina.

-The western end of the Meia Beach is referred to as the Praia de São Roque and is generally where most visitors head to first.
-Located on the shoreline is Linda Bar, which severs good lunchtime beach food.
-The western end is supervised by lifeguards during the summer but the coverage becomes more patchy as the beach becomes quieter.
+The western end of Meia Praia, referred to as Praia de São Roque, is generally where most visitors arrive.
+Located on the shoreline is the Linda Bar, which serves good lunchtime beach food.
+Lifeguards supervise this area during the summer, but coverage becomes sparse as the beach becomes quieter further east.

-Meia Beach is popular with Portuguese families as the waters tend to be calm and the water quality is clean, but the water temperature is cold all year round.
-Beach lounges and parasols can be hired for €10 for the day, which provides thankful shaded from the intense summer sun.
+Meia Praia is popular with Portuguese families as the waters tend to be calm and clean, although the water temperature is cold year-round.
+Beach loungers and parasols can be hired for €10 per day, providing welcome shade from the intense summer sun.

-There is plenty of car parking along the beach with more space heading in an easterly direction and is the easiest of Lagos beaches to park at.
-Meia Praia is a popular centre for water sports including windsurfing, kite surfing and jet skiing.
-The equipment can be hired/rented and lessons can be provided.
-Meia Praia translated into English means half beach and this names originates from it being half of the long strip of sand between Lagos and Alvor that is divided into two by the Ribeira de Odiáxere river.
+There is ample car parking along the beach, with more space available towards the east, making it the easiest Lagos beach for parking.
+Meia Praia is a popular hub for water sports, including windsurfing, kitesurfing, and jet skiing.
+Equipment is available for rent, and lessons can be booked.
+Translated into English, Meia Praia means "Half Beach."
+This name originates from the fact that it forms one half of the long strip of sand between Lagos and Alvor, divided by the Ribeira de Odiáxere river.

 Meia Praia beach near Lagos

-The train connects to the quiet sections of the beach and is served by the Meia Praia train station.
-The train journey is only 4 minutes and the infrequent services makes rail travel impractical.
+The train connects to the quiet sections of the beach, served by the Meia Praia train station.
+The journey takes only 4 minutes, but infrequent service often makes rail travel impractical.